cake-contrib/Cake.Prca.Website/input/docs/issue-provider/docfx/examples.md

 ---
-Order: 50
+Order: 30
-Title: DocFx warnings
+Title: Examples
-Description: Issue provider which allows you to write any warnings logged by DocFx as comments to a pull request.
+Description: Examples for using the Cake.Prca.Issues.DocFx addin.
 ---
-Support for reading warnings reported by [DocFx] is implemented in the [Cake.Prca.Issues.DocFx addin].

-## Requirements

-* Cake 0.16.2 or newer.

-## Features

-* Reads warnings from [DocFx] log files.

-## Example

 The following example will call [DocFx] to generate the documentation and report any warnings from the build as comments to the Team Foundation Server pull request.